chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 If you add, remove, or update an XL Deploy plugin or extension, you must synchronize XL Deploy with satellite servers before performing a deployment.

-What exactly will be synchronised?
+What exactly will be synchronized?

 * Plugins and other files in the `plugins` folder
 * Extensions and other files in the `ext` folder
 * Hotfixes and other files in the `hotfix/plugins` folder

 When determining the difference between the satellite and the XL Deploy server, name changes and content change are also taken into consideration.
-When a change is detected, the entire folder will be re-uploaded.
+When XL Deploy detects a change, it re-uploads the entire folder.

 To synchronize a satellite server: